 This report outlines the actions that Cheshire West and Chester Council (CWCC) will seek to deliver between 2021-2024 in order to reduce concentrations of air pollutants and exposure to air pollution within the Chester AQMA; thereby positively impacting on the health and quality of life of residents and visitors to the CWCC's administrative area.
-Publication of the Action Plan was due in Spring 2020 but was delayed due to the impact of Covid 19 on resources and to determine the potential longer term impact on traffic and air quality within the Chester AQMA.
+Publication of the Action Plan was due in Spring 2020 but was delayed due to the impact of Covid 19 on resources and to enable further assessment of the potential longer-term impact of Covid on air quality within the Chester AQMA.

-The life span is provisionally limited to 2024 as modelling has shown that without interventions, compliance should be achieved by 2023 primarily due to reductions in emissions from renewal of the national vehicle fleet.
+The life span of the AQAP is provisionally limited to 2024 as modelling has shown that without interventions, compliance should be achieved by 2023 primarily due to reductions in emissions from renewal of the national vehicle fleet.
 However, should the National Air Quality Objective not be achieved by this date, it will be reviewed in 2024 to determine additional measures required to achieve compliance.